gabrielweyer/azure-functions-telemetry/README.md

 Navigate to `http://localhost:7073/processor` (Default `v4`) in your favourite browser.

-Demonstrates that our telemetry processor is not being called even though I added it using `AddApplicationInsightsTelemetryProcessor`.
+Demonstrates that our `TelemetryCounterProcessor` telemetry processor is not being called even though I added it using `AddApplicationInsightsTelemetryProcessor`.

 ![Our telemetry processor is not being called for requests](docs/img/telemetry-processor-is-not-being-called.png)

 Navigate to `http://localhost:7074/processor` (Custom `v4`) in your favourite browser.

-Demonstrates that our `TelemetryCounter` telemetry processor is being called:
+Demonstrates that our `TelemetryCounterProcessor` telemetry processor is being called:

 ![Our telemetry processor is even being called for requests](docs/img/telemetry-counter-is-being-called.png)

 Note that the processor is also called for request telemetry items.
-When running in Azure you might get different results on each request as you might be hitting different instances.
+When running in Azure you might get different results on each request as you might be hitting different instances and the state is kept in-memory.

 ### ServiceBusFunction